neuwirthe/CreateRWorkEnvir/README.md

 # Creating a cooperative working environment

-## using R, RStudio and git using GitHub
+## with R, RStudio and git using GitHub

 This document will help you to install a working evironment consinsting of R, RStudio and some R packages and further utilities.